thecodecrate/python-middlewareable/README.md

 return result
 ```

-However, this library provides a middleware processor for executing stages in a nested manner:
+This library provides a middleware processor for executing stages in a nested manner:

 ```python
 stage3 = lambda payload: payload + 3